ansys/pysimai/doc/source/api_reference/selections.rst

         "/path/to/file.xlsx"
     )

-Note that the ``csv`` export generates a ZIP file containing multiple CSV files.
+Note that a CSV export generates a ZIP file containing multiple CSV files.
-You can read them directly using Python's `zipfile <https://docs.python.org/3/library/zipfile.html>`
+You can read them directly using Python's `zipfile<https://docs.python.org/3/library/zipfile.html>`
 module:

 .. code-block:: python